20 Ancient Greek Flower Myths

 4. Campanula or Bellflower

-A poor shepherd boy found it, but would not give it back because he had become entranced with his own image.
+A poor shepherd boy found it but would not give it back because he had become entranced with his own image.

-Aphrodite orders her son, Eros (Cupid) to go and look for it, which he does but in his haste, Eros struck the shepherd’s hand and the mirror shattered breaks it into a thousand pieces, everywhere a piece of it landed, a Venus-looking-glass flower began to grow.
+Aphrodite orders her son, Eros (Cupid), to go and look for it, which he does but in his haste Eros struck the shepherd’s hand and the mirror shattered into a thousand pieces.

 5. Crocus